barrettlab/Epibase2025/README.md

 ###   Tree3       4 10 8 0		# Perez-Escobar A353 coalescent
 ```

-## Plot R-F distances using MDS in R-F
+## Plot R-F distances using MDS in R

 ```{r}
 # Load necessary libraries